Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 > This needs to be updated to reflect the Tetra asset model

 * ``` mintOnChainAsset ``` \
   Mint new asset instances with on-chain data.
-Information in the wallet will be used to recognize if this is a new or existing asset class.
+Information in the wallet will be used to recognize if this is a new or existing asset label.
     * *Parameters*
         * ``` account  ``` \
           The account that the asset should be minted in.
             * Type: [Account](#account)
             * Optional: no
-        * ``` assetClass   ``` \
+        * ``` assetLabel   ``` \
           A string that identifies the type of asset.
 This must be from 1 to 8 characters long.
 The characters must all be in the Latin-1 character set.
             * Type: String